Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Experiment Design and Methods

 \subsection{Experimental Setting}

-Each participant was randomly and blindly assigned to one of three model conditions: DALL-E 2, DALL-E 3 (hereafter ``DALL-E 3 (Verbatim)''), or DALL-E 3 with automatic prompt revision (``DALL-E 3 (Revised)'').
+In both experiments, each participant was randomly and blindly assigned to one of three model conditions: DALL-E 2, DALL-E 3 (hereafter ``DALL-E 3 (Verbatim)'' or simply ``DALL-E 3''), or DALL-E 3 with automatic prompt revision (``DALL-E 3 (Revised)'').
 These models differ not only in technical capability but also in whether they apply hidden large language model (LLM)-based modifications to user prompts.
 In the DALL-E 2 condition, participants interacted with an earlier-generation model that interprets prompts directly without intermediate rewriting.
 In contrast, the DALL-E 3 API, by default, forwards user prompts to GPT-4 before image generation.
-This intermediate GPT-4 step rewrites the prompt—typically by adding detail or restructuring language—before passing it to the image model.
-This behavior is intended to improve image quality but occurs silently and without user visibility.
-In the DALL-E 3 (Revised) condition, we allowed this default behavior to proceed unaltered.
+This intermediate GPT-4 step rewrites the prompt (typically by adding detail or restructuring language) before passing it to the image model.
+This behavior is intended to improve image quality, but is not observed by or known to the prompter.
+In the DALL-E 3 (Revised) condition, we allowed this default behavior to proceed unaltered.This condition allows us to test whether system-side prompt rewriting serves as a substitute for user-side prompt adaptation, or instead changes users’ ability to steer the model.
 In the DALL-E 3 (Verbatim) condition, we attempted to suppress GPT-4-based prompt rewriting by prepending a hidden system message instructing the model to leave the user’s prompt unchanged.
 While some rewriting still occurred, the rate and extent of modifications were substantially reduced.
 In all conditions, participants were unaware that their prompt might be rewritten or modified before image generation.

-In addition to model assignment, each participant was independently assigned one of 15 target images.
-These images were drawn from three broad categories—business and marketing, graphic design, and architectural photography—to represent common use cases for text-to-image generation.
-All images were sourced from platforms that permit free research use (e.g., Unsplash, Reshot, Shopify, Pixabay, Gratisography)\footnote{All of these images have licenses for free use for commercial and noncommercial purposes.}.
-We built a custom interface resembling ChatGPT, with the assigned target image on the right and a scrollable history of prompts and generated images on the left.
-Participants were explicitly informed that the model was memoryless: every new prompt was processed independently, carrying no information from previous attempts.
+Importantly, all generative models in the experiment were memoryless: each prompt was processed independently, with no carryover from prior attempts.
+Participants were explicitly informed of this property before beginning the task to ensure they understood that previous prompts would not influence subsequent generations.
+Although this setup departs from typical real-world interfaces that maintain conversational context, it enables us to isolate prompt-level adaptation and to measure users’ iterative learning without confounding from model memory or accumulated dialogue.